irangareddy/python-in-action/Python Tricks/PROGRESS.md

 Started chapter, `2 Patterns for Cleaner Python` in this first part dicusses about the assertions.
 Assertions are meant to be *internal safe-checks* for your program.

 For now, keep in mind that Python’s assert statement is a debugging aid, not a mechanism for handling run-time errors.
 The goal of using assertions is to let developers find the likely root cause of a bug more quickly.
 An assertion error should never be raised unless there’s a bug in your program.

+### 2022-07-08 23:21:29

+Cont. `Python Assert Syntax` read about proper book implementation of assert syntax and also had introduction the bogus assert syntax